 Elise A. Piazza

-I am a C. V. Starr postdoctoral fellow at the Princeton Neuroscience Institute.
+Hi!
+I'm a C. V. Starr postdoctoral fellow at the Princeton Neuroscience Institute.
 I received my Ph.D. from the University of California, Berkeley in 2015 and my B.A. from Williams College in 2009.
 I will be an Assistant Professor of Brain and Cognitive Sciences at the University of Rochester starting in fall 2020.

 Within the realm of perception, I am broadly interested in how the brain represents speech and music and how the auditory system uses summary statistics to efficiently process and learn about complex natural sounds.
-From the perspective of the producer, I study how speakers adapt their voices to the demands of different audiences and how expert musicians' brains organize auditory information during performance.
+From the perspective of production, I study how speakers adapt their voices to the demands of different audiences and how expert musicians' brains organize auditory information during performance.
 Finally, to understand the real-time dynamics of communication at the biological level, I use neural coupling as a measure of interpersonal alignment to predict communicative success and learning outcomes.